The Double Refuge

 But for such faith, with Nature reconciled

-My notion is that combining open agnosticism with open theism allows us to explore anything.
-It also allows us to be free from rigid reasoning on the skeptical side, and from dogma on the religious side.
+Combining open agnosticism with open theism allows us to remain open to anything.
+It does this by freeing us from rigid reasoning on the skeptical side, and from exclusive dogma on the religious side.
+In this sense it’s a refuge from the ravages of skepticism and from the rigidity of doctrine.

-I suggest that instead of betting in a crap game, we keep the dice in our hand.
+We might also see belief and disbelief as winning or losing in a crap game.
+Double refugees would argue that instead of taking chances, we can opt not to throw the dice.
 Instead of betting on a line of materialistic or spiritual thinking — based on such limited knowledge that it might as well be based on chance — we keep ourselves open to what’s around us and within us.

 🍷